 As a journalist and author, Tom Sancton has written extensively for such publications as TIME, Vanity Fair, Fortune, Reader’s Digest, L’Express, Le Point, Le Monde, Le Figaro, et al. During his 22-year stint as a writer, editor, and foreign correspondent for TIME, including 10 years as Paris Bureau Chief and Senior European Correspondent, Sancton wrote or reported more than 600 articles and 60 cover stories on subjects ranging from Pope John Paul II and the collapse of the Soviet Union, to jazz trumpeter Wynton Marsalis, the endangered planet Earth, and the future of French haute cuisine.
 He has also authored or co-authored seven books of fiction and non-fiction.
-His latest work, The Last Baron, about a famous French kidnapping that rocked one of Europe's most powerful industrial empires, will be published on April 5, 2022.
+His latest work, The Last Baron, tells the tale of a famous French kidnapping that rocked one of Europe's most powerful industrial empires.

 BOOKS BY TOM SANCTON